wp-plugins/buddypress-admin-only-profile-fields/readme.txt

 Easily set the visibility of BuddyPress profile fields to hidden, allowing only admin users to edit and view them.

-**Documentation**

-The BuddyPress Admin Only Profile Fields documentation can be found [here](http://ashleyrich.com/documentation/category/buddypress-admin-only-profile-fields/).

 **GitHub**

 If you would like to contribute to the plugin, you can do so on [GitHub](https://github.com/A5hleyRich/BuddyPress-Admin-Only-Profile-Fields).